Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate on 4 real cryptocurrency datasets, including 2 Ethereum datasets and 2 Bitcoin datasets.
+\textbf{Datasets.} We evaluate on 4 large cryptocurrency datasets, including 2 Ethereum datasets and 2 Bitcoin datasets.
 The statistics of the datasets are listed in Table \ref{tab:datasets}.
-The first three datasets are from existing works, and we create the last largest Bitcoin dataset with more than 20 million nodes and 203 million edges. {We obtain ground-truth labels into the datasets by crawling illicit and normal account labels from reliable sources, including Etherscan~\cite{etherscan_2022} and WalletExplorer~\cite{walletexplorer_2022}.} {\ethsecond} \cite{yuan2020phishing} and {\ethphish} \cite{chen2020toit} are two Ethereum transaction networks.
+The first three datasets are from existing works, and we create the last largest Bitcoin dataset with more than 20 million nodes and 203 million edges. {We obtain ground-truth labels of the datasets by crawling illicit and normal account labels from reliable sources, including Etherscan~\cite{etherscan_2022} and WalletExplorer~\cite{walletexplorer_2022}.} {\ethsecond} \cite{yuan2020phishing} and {\ethphish} \cite{chen2020toit} are two Ethereum transaction networks.
 In both datasets, every edge has two attributes: transaction amount and timestamp.
-The labeled illicit nodes are the addresses that conduct phishing scams in these two datasets. {For \ethphish dataset from \cite{chen2020toit}, it only contains illicit node labels.
-We enhance the dataset by identifying the benign accounts (\eg wallets and finance services) in \ethphish from Etherscan \cite{etherscan_2022} as normal node labels.} {\bitcoinS} \cite{wu2021detecting} is a medium-sized dataset containing the first 1.5 million transactions from June 2015.
-As explained in Section \ref{sec:datamodel}, a Bitcoin transaction can involve multiple senders and receivers.
+The labeled illicit nodes are the addresses that conduct phishing scams in these two datasets.
+For \ethphish dataset from \cite{chen2020toit}, it only contains illicit node labels.
+We enhance the dataset by identifying the benign accounts (\eg wallets and finance services) in \ethphish from Etherscan \cite{etherscan_2022} as normal node labels. {\bitcoinS} \cite{wu2021detecting} contains the first 1.5 million transactions from June 2015.
+As explained in Section \ref{sec:preliminary}, a Bitcoin transaction can involve multiple senders and receivers.
 After built as a multigraph, \bitcoinS has about 2.5 million nodes and 14 million edges.
 In \bitcoinS, an edge has 5 attributes: input amount, output amount, number of inputs, number of outputs, and timestamp.
-We build the largest {\bitcoinL} based on all transactions happened from June to September 2015. \bitcoinL has more than 20 million nodes and 200 million edges, and each edge has 8 attributes: input amount, output amount, number of inputs, number of outputs, fee, total value of all inputs, total value of all outputs, and timestamp. {We obtain the labeled data in \bitcoinS and \bitcoinL by crawling from WalletExplorer~\cite{walletexplorer_2022}.
-Bitcoin addresses belonging to gambling and mixing services are regarded as illicit accounts, while the addresses in other types are normal accounts.} Parallel edges between nodes are common in the datasets.
+We build the largest {\bitcoinL} based on all transactions happened from June to September 2015. \bitcoinL has more than 20 million nodes and 200 million edges, and each edge has 8 attributes: input amount, output amount, number of inputs, number of outputs, fee, total value of all inputs, total value of all outputs, and timestamp.
+We obtain the labeled data in \bitcoinS and \bitcoinL by crawling from WalletExplorer~\cite{walletexplorer_2022}.
+Following \cite{wu2021detecting}, Bitcoin addresses belonging to gambling and mixing services are regarded as illicit accounts due to their strong association with money laundering activities, while the addresses in other types are normal accounts.
+Parallel edges between nodes are common in the datasets.
 For instance, in \ethphish, there are 5,353,834 connected node pairs, and 1,287,910 of them have more than one edge (24.06\%).